Clay-foundation/stacchip/README.md

 The script uses environment variables to determine all inputs:

-1. The index of geometry layer to be processes from the source file
+1. The index of geometry to be processes from the source file
-2. The source file for the MGRS tile sample
+2. The source file for the source sample file
 3. A target bucket for writing the assets, stac items, and stacchip index.

 An example set of environment variables to run this script is: